Erkaman/Awesome-CUDA/README.md

 ## Presentations

-* [Optimizing Parallel Reduction in CUDA reduction](https://docs.nvidia.com/cuda/samples/6_Advanced/reduction/doc/reduction.pdf) - In this presentation it is shown how a fast, but relatively simple, reduction algorithm can be implemented.
+* [Optimizing Parallel Reduction in CUDA](https://docs.nvidia.com/cuda/samples/6_Advanced/reduction/doc/reduction.pdf) - In this presentation it is shown how a fast, but relatively simple, reduction algorithm can be implemented.

 * [CUDA C/C++ BASICS](https://www.olcf.ornl.gov/wp-content/uploads/2013/02/Intro_to_CUDA_C-TS.pdf) - This presentations explains the concepts of CUDA kernels,